Email email@example.com to sign up for future intensives.

 This Diversity Intensive helps to define and materialize issues of diversity, equity, equality, and social justice.
 Staff participants will have a chance to describe their initial experiences with these concepts, ask questions they have been hesitant to bring up, and expand upon those foundations.
 We will explore each topic in depth through three breakout sessions: Understanding Microaggressions, Faces of Oppression, and Privilege and the Myth of Meritocracy.
-Individuals will participate in group dialogue, individual reflections, and explorative activities.
+Individuals will participate in group dialogue, explorative activities, and individual reflections.

 Workshop 1: A Look Into Microaggressions